Commercial Trial Lawyers

 A small sample of our patent cases, victories, and settlements includes:

 - After being retained by GeoTag, Inc. to take over and try more than 100 patent cases pending in the Eastern District of Texas (represented by more than 40 different law firms), we successfully re-opened discovery to depose defendants as to why they had failed to produce documents.
-Once we began taking depositions and streamlined the remaining cases in order to prepare for trial, GeoTag resolved nearly every case resulting in millions of dollars in settlements to the client.
+Once we began taking depositions and streamlined the remaining cases in order to prepare for trial, GeoTag resolved nearly every case through settlements to the client.

 - A take-nothing defense verdict on behalf of one of the nation’s leading providers of video surveillance technology in a patent infringement suit in which the plaintiff sought more than $13 million.
 The case was tried in the United States District Court for the Eastern District of Texas in July 2017.